yamaton/gff3toddbj/README.md

 Analogous programs are [GAG](https://github.com/genomeannotation/GAG) for submissions to NCBI, and [EMBLmyGFF3](https://github.com/NBISweden/EMBLmyGFF3) for submissions to EMBL.

 Please take a look at our [test directory](https://github.com/yamaton/gff3toddbj/tree/main/tests/golden) for examples.
 Files ending with .ann are the DDBJ annotation files produced by thie program.

+## How accurate is the conversion?

+While there are many rules a DDBJ annotation file needs to comply with, it's difficult to tell what the correct GFF3→DDBJ conversion is.
+There is no example of full-fledged GFF3 → DDBJ conversion available, either.
+So, we define GFF3-GenBank correspondence in RefSeq as the "correct" examples.
+To evaluate GFF3-to-DDBJ, we use RefSeq data and compare `gff3-to-ddbj` output with the other DDBJ annotation from `genbank-to-ddbj` using the GenBank format.
+Please take a look at our evaluation dcoument for the detail as well as the current status. ([TODO] Add the page...)

+Here `genbank-to-ddbj` is an executable included in this package.
+It shares codebase with `gff3-to-ddbj`, but we believe it does not bring any complexity to our evaluation due to its much simpler internals.

+Also note that we also use DDBJ's [Parser](https://www.ddbj.nig.ac.jp/ddbj/parser-e.html) for checking the annotation files.

 ## Initial setup